oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-33-logicallocation-object.md

 > NOTE 1: This allows a SARIF producer to reduce the size of the log file by reusing the same `logicalLocation` object in multiple results.

-> NOTE 2: For examples of the use of an `index` property to locate a cached object, see [§3.38.2](#threadflowlocation-object--index-property).
+> NOTE 2: For examples of the use of an `index` property to locate a cached object, see [sec](#threadflowlocation-object--index-property).

 ### name property{#logicallocation-object--name-property}

 A `logicalLocation` object **SHOULD** contain a property named `name` whose value is the logical name of the programmatic construct specified by this object.
 For example, this property might contain the name of a class or a method.

-The `name` property **SHALL** be suitable for display and **SHALL** follow the naming rules for logical names described in [§3.33.2](#logical-location-naming-rules).
+The `name` property **SHALL** be suitable for display and **SHALL** follow the naming rules for logical names described in [sec](#logical-location-naming-rules).

 > NOTE: A C++ analysis tool might have available both the source code form of a function name and the compiler’s "decorated" function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
-The tool would place the source code form of the function name in the `name` property, and the decorated name in the `decoratedName` property ([§3.33.6](#decoratedname-property)).
+The tool would place the source code form of the function name in the `name` property, and the decorated name in the `decoratedName` property ([sec](#decoratedname-property)).

 > EXAMPLE: In this C++ example, the fully qualified name is `"b::c(float)"`, so `"name"` is the rightmost component, `"c(float)"`.
 >